 - It’s like you have two brains – a rational brain and an irrational brain.
 And they’re constantly fighting.” – Emilie Ford

 Metaphors are a great way to develop a picture for those who don’t struggle with OCD.
-Being as this is a mental disease, it’s important to give the person you’re talking to a visualization as though it were a physical disease.
+Being as this is a mental disease, it’s important to give your listener a visualization.
+As though it were a physical disease.

 Final Word